 Today’s higher education catering service is about much more than just the food that’s on offer, and being in tune with the needs of your students is the key to offering a slick service that exceeds their expectations and maximises sales opportunities.

-In 2018 TUCO also published the Student Eating & Drinking Habits Report, which identified that pricing, promotions, discounts and loyalty are some of the key factors that would influence students to eat in campus establishments more often.
+In 2018 TUCO also published the Student Eating and Drinking Habits report, which identified that pricing, promotions, discounts and loyalty are some of the key factors that would influence students to eat in campus establishments more often.
 Investing more time and effort in these areas should encourage repeat and regular spending on campus, which is why all of these features are built into our solutions.

-You might wonder where a payment system fits into all of this and how much difference it can really make.
-The answer is that it can provide the knowledge you need to learn more about your students by providing vital data about their daily habits and preferences, whilst also enabling you to personalise their experience of the catering service.
+You might wonder where a payment system fits into all of this and how much difference it can really make?
+The answer is that it can provide the knowledge you need to learn more about your students by providing vital data about their daily habits and preferences, while also enabling you to personalise their experience of the catering service.

 The university wanted to create a one-account solution that could be easily managed online 24/7 by students, and that allowed them to integrate more services into the student account to encourage increased spending via this method.
 The VMC system also provided additional benefits in the form of immediate new card activation, real-time reporting, a mobile app and a web-based management portal to simplify the management of staff, stock and service.

-If you would like to find out more about how our latest innovations could improve your student engagement, then please contact our higher education specialist for more information at email@example.com or visiting: www.vmcltd.co.uk
+If you would like to find out more about how our latest innovations could improve your student engagement, then please contact our higher education specialist for more information by emailing: email@example.com or visiting: www.vmcltd.co.uk

 LinkedIn: VMC Cashless Payment Systems